citrix/citrix-daas-rest-go/citrixquickdeploy/docs/AzureResourceTagAudit.md

 HasRepairCompleted returns a boolean if a field has been set.

+### SetRepairCompletedNil

+`func (o *AzureResourceTagAudit) SetRepairCompletedNil(b bool)`

+ SetRepairCompletedNil sets the value for RepairCompleted to be an explicit nil

+### UnsetRepairCompleted
+`func (o *AzureResourceTagAudit) UnsetRepairCompleted()`

+UnsetRepairCompleted ensures that no value is present for RepairCompleted, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)